lsst/rubin_sim/README.md

-conda create -n rubin   ### optional (but recommended) conda activate rubin    ### optional (if new environment created above) conda install -c conda-forge --file=requirements.txt pip install -e .
+conda create -n rubin   ### optional (but recommended) conda activate rubin    ### optional (if new environment created above) conda install -c conda-forge --file=requirements.txt conda install jupyter   ### if you want to use jupyter notebook in this environment pip install -e .
 ```
 The installation can be tested by running `py.test` in the github directory.